 10 Life-Saving Things You Must Do if You Have Diabetes

-If you're among the millions of people with type 2 diabetes, you probably know to lose weight, count carbs, and skip sugar.
-But there’s a lot more you can (and should) be doing to lower your risk of complications and take control of your health.
+If you're among the millions of people living with diabetes, there are many things you can do to lower your risk of complications and take control of your blood sugar—and your health.

 Be first on line for your flu shot

 Any infection, including the flu, can wreak havoc on blood sugar levels and diabetes control, according to Joseph A. Aloi, MD, the section chief of endocrinology and metabolism at Wake Forest Baptist Medical Center in Winston-Salem, North Carolina.

 “If you’re living with diabetes, infections can lead to more complications, and if you are hospitalized, your hospital stay will be longer than people without diabetes, so the key is to prevent infections in the first place.”

 People living with diabetes should get the flu shot and get it early, he adds.
 Flu season in the United States can begin as early as October and last as late as May.
 Also, talk to your doctor about shots for pneumonia and hepatitis B prevention.